hpc/charliecloud/doc-src/tutorial.rst

 .. note::

    Maybe you don't have to install the software at all.
-Is there already a trustable image on Docker Hub you can use as a base?
+Is there already a trustworthy image on Docker Hub you can use as a base?

 Third-party software via package manager
 ----------------------------------------